 Last week at a local event, I was introduced to the book, Toxic Charity.
 The author, Bob Lupton, outlined the toxic effects that modern-day social services have upon the very people who are meant to benefit from them.
 He discussed how our traditional service models often create dependence and can disempower individuals rather than empowering them.
 He advised community investors, policy makers, nonprofit leaders, board members, and donors to limit one way giving exchanges for true emergency situations.
-To address chronic needs, he urged leaders to focus on lending, hiring, investing, and developing those they serve.
+To develop a nontoxic charity that addresses chronic needs, he urged leaders to focus on lending, hiring, investing, and developing those they serve.

 I was digging the program, but my heart truly skipped a beat 20 minutes and 40 seconds in, when Bob answered the moderator’s question “How can funders, nonprofit leaders, board members and donors get started?”
 Bob’s response was: